bluebirz/bluebirz.github.io/_drafts/2025-github-actions.md

       workload_identity_pool_id = "pool-id"
       display_name              = "pool-name"
-      description               = "Identity pool operates in FEDERATION_ONLY mode for testing purposes" disabled                  = false
+      description               = "Identity pool operates in FEDERATION_ONLY mode for testing purposes" }
-    }
     ```

-    > Deleting a pool has 30 days of grace period which means the deleted pool can be stored and we can't create a new pool with the same name in the certain period[^delpool].
+    > Deleting a pool has 30 days of grace period which means the deleted pool can be stored and we can't create a new pool with the same name for the certain period[^delpool].
     {: .prompt-warning }

 1. Next is the provider in the pool.
-There are many ways to setup `attribute_condition` and this time I set the condition to be repo owner.
+There are many ways to setup `attribute_condition` and this time I set the condition to be repo owner[^attribcond].

     ```terraform
     resource "google_iam_workload_identity_pool_provider" "my_github_provider" {